- Forensic clients are people who access alcohol and other drug treatment as a result of their contact with the criminal justice system.

-- divert young offenders who have a drug problem from further involvement in the criminal justice process, through participation in drug-treatment programs
+- divert young people who have a drug problem from further involvement in the criminal justice process, through participation in drug-treatment programs

-- develop a commitment on the part of young drug users to harm minimisation practices and drug treatment
+- develop a commitment on the part of young person to harm minimisation practices and drug treatment

 - reduce the risk of further criminal activity to support drug use.

 The Children’s Court Clinic Drug Program is a statewide service and is brokered by COATS or a local community drug-service provider.

 Family Drug Treatment Court

 The Family Drug Treatment Court is a program in the Children's Court that aims to help parents who have had their children removed under a Child Protection Order to stop using drugs/alcohol and promote family reunification.